Simulating Open Quantum Systems Using Hamiltonian Simulations: Numerical experiments

-where $g$ is the coupling coefficient that describes the transverse magnetic-field strength, $Z_i,X_i$ are Pauli operators for the $i$-th site and the dimension of $H$ is $2^m$.
+where $g$ is the coupling coefficient that describes the transverse magnetic field strength, $Z_i$ and $X_i$ are Pauli operators for the $i$ th site and the dimension of $H$ is $2^m$.
 We set $m=4$ and $g=1$ and simulate the TFIM model with damping ~\cite{schlimgen2022quantum}:

 where $V_j=\sqrt{\gamma}(X_j-iY_j)/2$, the damping parameter $\gamma=0.1$, and $\ket{\psi_0}$ is the ground state of $H$.
-In~\cite{schlimgen2022quantum}, the authors used this model to test the accuracy of their numerical scheme and investigate the effect of magnetic field strengths and damping parameters on the solution trajectory.
+In~\cite{schlimgen2022quantum}, the authors have used this model to test the accuracy of their numerical scheme and to investigate the effect of magnetic field strengths and damping parameters on the solution trajectory.
 For our experiment, we focus on the scaling of the error of our numerical methods with $\dt$, so we only assess its effectiveness with fixed values of $g$ and $\gamma$.

-We examine the convergence of three numerical schemes (see~\cref{sec:all_scheme}): 1. the first-order scheme in~\eqref{eqn:first_order_appendix}; 2. the second-order scheme in~\eqref{eqn:second_order_appendix}; 3. the third-order scheme in~\eqref{eqn:third_order_appendix}.
+We examine the convergence of three numerical schemes (see~\cref{sec:all_scheme}): (i) the first-order scheme in~\eqref{eqn:first_order_appendix}; (ii) the second-order scheme in~\eqref{eqn:second_order_appendix}; and (iii) the third-order scheme in~\eqref{eqn:third_order_appendix}.
 The results are shown in Figure \ref{fig:1}.
 The graph on the left shows the overlaps between $\rho(t)$ and the ground state when the time step $\dt=0.1$.
 We can see that the second- and third-order schemes match the exact solution better than the first-order scheme.
-In the right graph, with a stopping time of $T=1$, we evaluated the convergence of the three methods using different $\dt$ and measured the end error using \eqref{eqn:error_def}.
+In the right graph, with a stopping time of $T=1$, we have evaluated the convergence of the three methods using different $\dt$ and measured the end error using \eqref{eqn:error_def}.
 One can observe that all the schemes converge in the expected order.
 Due to the random selection of the operators $G$ and $G_{j,2}$, as well as the initial condition, these orders of accuracy are very likely sharp.